 HARRIERS AND SWIFTS ANNOUNCE LINK UP

-Kidderminster Harriers and Stourport Swifts are thrilled to be working closely together during the course of the season to help continue player development and strengthen links between the two clubs.
+Kidderminster Harriers and Stourport Swifts are working closely together during the course of the season to help continue player development and strengthen links between the two clubs.

 A number of Harriers young players are due to spend time with the Swifts during the coming months to gain first team match experience with the Midland Premier League side.
-Dan Sweeney is already part way through an initial one month spell at Walshes Meadow and netted his first goal for the club in the recent win over Tividale.
+Dan Sweeney and George Taylor have both completed 1 month loans at Walshes Meadow, and Ben Clarke recently made his first appearance for the Swifts.

 Swifts chairman Pip Hanson added: "This is a fantastic opportunity for Stourport Swifts to increase the strength of our first team squad, and for the Harriers to give some of their promising youngsters some first team action in a competitive league"